 Application for Degree

 The responsibility for your education ultimately rests in your own hands.
 Likewise, the timely completion of the paperwork associated with the award of your degree is your responsibility as well.
 Failure to take the required steps for application for degree may delay your graduation, even if all other graduation requirements have been completed.
-Students should access their program evaluation regularly to see where they stand in relation to degree completion.
+Students should access their program evaluation (via Web Services on the Portal) regularly to see where they stand in relation to degree completion.

 Only students who are currently matriculated may graduate.
 Students absent from the College and not on a Leave of Absence who are seeking to complete a degree with Johnson courses must apply for readmission.